-Harvard Business School professors, George Albert Smith Jr and C Roland Christiensen developed the first incarnation of the SWOT Analysis in the fifties and later, Stanford University’s Albert Humphrey adapted it for use in organizational strategy.
+Harvard Business School professors, George Albert Smith Jr and C Roland Christensen developed the first incarnation of the SWOT Analysis in the fifties and later, Stanford University’s Albert Humphrey adapted it for use in organizational strategy.

 This tool is as effective today as it was then and is an excellent way to establish your baseline prior to entering a potential business venture.

-Using this analysis you determine what are your Strengths, Weaknesses, Opportunities and Threats.
+Using this analysis you determine what are your Strengths, Weaknesses, Opportunities, and Threats.

 This same system can be adapted to evaluate your innate abilities and challenges.

-To create a Personal SWOT Analysis, simply title each of 4 pages with Strength, Weakness, Opportunity and Threat.
+To create a Personal SWOT Analysis, simply title each of 4 pages with Strength, Weakness, Opportunity, and Threat.

 No need to hurry, here; review and re-review adding any attributes, skills or gifts that you may have missed.
 Most people are amazed at what they have accumulated over the years in their personal escrow.
 Bask in the glow before continuing…

 Understanding our weaknesses is so empowering.
-On this list you note the things that are difficult for you, that you admire in others and which you possessed yourself or activities that you’d rather not participate in.
+On this list, you note the things that are difficult for you, that you admire in others and which you possessed yourself or activities that you’d rather not participate in.